Dermatologist

 Contributor-Level 10

 Dermatologists are doctors who diagnose and treat skin diseases.
-They also recognise indications on the client’s skin that may suggest internal disorders, such as organ disease or failure.
+They also recognise indications on client's skin that may suggest internal disorders, such as organ disease or failure.

 Dermatologists frequently undertake specialised diagnostic treatments for skin disorders.
 They employ treatments such as: